 This outcome is reflective of system integration and functionality, and therefore has been included at the top of the diagram.
 Success in this outcome is dependent on programmes of closer collaboration and integration such as the 3DHB HSD, and local programmes like Tihei Wairarapa, Hutt Valley's Primary-Secondary Strategy Group, and Capital and Coast's Integrated Care Collaborative.
-Detailed information on activities is provided in Module 3.
+Detailed information on activities is provided in the Annual Plan's Module 3.